 - You can loan it to a friend.

-- Reduced cost due to no expensive and invasive installation process.
+- Reduced cost due to avoiding expensive and invasive installation process.

-- You can fill up your neighbour’s tanks with our product water extension hose.
+- You can fill your neighbour’s tanks with the product water extension hose.

 - Moving the system around is easy if you have an RV, live near water, or have another boat.